LIBERIA

 On October 24, 2025, the government of Liberia released a statement agreeing to accept the transfer of Kilmar Abrego Garcia “on a strictly humanitarian and temporary basis.”
 The statement included an assurance that Abrego Garcia would not be returned to any country where he may face a substantial risk of persecution, torture, or other serious harm, and called for coordination with the United Nations and other partners.
 The U.S. government cited these as “requisite assurances” in its filings in Abrego Garcia’s U.S. court case challenging his detention and the government’s attempts to deport him to various third countries.

-Liberia’s announcement follows a meeting in Washington, D.C. on October 17, 2025 between Marco Rubio and the Foreign Minister of Liberia to discuss “the shared challenge migration poses” and a still undisclosed Asylum Cooperative Agreement.
+Liberia’s announcement followed a meeting in Washington, DC on October 17, 2025, between Marco Rubio and the Foreign Minister of Liberia to discuss “the shared challenge migration poses” and the Asylum Cooperative Agreement.
 Following Liberia’s statement agreeing to accept Abrego Garcia, on October 29, 2025, the United States extended the validity of business and tourism visas for Liberian citizens from 12 months to 36 months.
+In addition, the U.S. and Liberia signed an MOU where the United States committed $124 million to Liberia’s health sector.
+The Liberian government has also entered into a $1.8 billion concession agreement signed by U.S.-backed Ivanhoe Atlantic to access Liberia’s rail corridor.
+As of January 21, 2026, the Trump administration halted all immigrant visa issuances for nationals from Liberia.